 How do horses learn?

 Right from the moment a horse is born they begin to learn, with their mother giving them gentle encouragement.
-The mother will use a kind of carrot and stick method to help her foal stand and begin to suckle, she’ll apply soft pressure to the foal to help him move in a way that is beneficial to (and easier) him then when he moves the way she wants him to she’ll release the pressure.
+The mother will use a kind of carrot and stick method to help her foal stand and begin to suckle, she’ll apply soft pressure to the foal to help him move in a way that is beneficial (and easier) for him, then when he moves the way she wants him to she’ll release the pressure.
 The carrot, or reward, part of this process comes in the form of milk which helps to reinforce what she’s teaching him.

 As soon as the foal joins the rest of the herd he begins learning from the other horses too.
 He’ll play with them but will also watch what they do and start to instinctively mimic them.
 It’s this form of learning, known as social learning, that makes it possible for us to train them later in life.